Erwin Rommel: Siege of Tobruk

 Following his success in Battleaxe, Rommel returned his attention to the capture of Tobruk.
 He made preparations for a new offensive, to be launched between 15 and 20 November.
 Meanwhile, Auchinleck reorganised Allied forces and strengthened them to two corps, XXX and XIII, which formed the British Eighth Army.
 It was placed under the command of Alan Cunningham.
 Auchinleck launched Operation Crusader, a major offensive to relieve Tobruk, on 18 November 1941.
 Rommel reluctantly decided on 20 November to call off his planned attack on Tobruk.

 In four days of heavy fighting, the Eighth Army lost 530 tanks and Rommel only 100.
 Wanting to exploit the British halt and their apparent disorganisation, on 24 November Rommel counterattacked near the Egyptian border in an operation that became known as the "dash to the wire".
-Cunningham asked Auchinleck for permission to withdraw into Egypt, but Auchinleck refused, and soon replaced Cunningham as commander of Eighth Army with Major General Neil Ritchie.
+Cunningham asked Auchinleck for permission to withdraw into Egypt, but Auchinleck refused and soon replaced Cunningham as commander of the Eighth Army with Major General Neil Ritchie.
 The German counterattack stalled as it outran its supplies and met stiffening resistance, and was criticised by the German High Command and some of Rommel's staff officers.

 While Rommel drove into Egypt, the remaining Commonwealth forces east of Tobruk threatened the weak Axis lines there.
-Unable to reach Rommel for several days, Rommel's Chief of Staff, Siegfried Westphal, ordered the 21st Panzer Division withdrawn to support the siege of Tobruk.
-On 27 November the British attack on Tobruk linked up with the defenders, and Rommel, having suffered losses that could not easily be replaced, had to concentrate on regrouping the divisions that had attacked into Egypt.
-By 7 December Rommel fell back to a defensive line at Gazala, just west of Tobruk, all the while under heavy attack from the Desert Air Force.
+Unable to reach Rommel for several days, Rommel's Chief of Staff, Siegfried Westphal, ordered the 21st Panzer Division to withdraw to support the siege of Tobruk.
+On 27 November, the British attack on Tobruk linked up with the defenders, and Rommel, having suffered losses that could not easily be replaced, had to concentrate on regrouping the divisions that had attacked into Egypt.
+By 7 December, Rommel fell back to a defensive line at Gazala, just west of Tobruk, all the while under heavy attack from the Desert Air Force.
 The Allies kept up the pressure, and Rommel was forced to retreat all the way back to the starting positions he had held in March, reaching El Agheila in December 1941.
 The British had retaken almost all of Cyrenaica, but Rommel's retreat dramatically shortened his supply lines.